 So, the Xbox One S All-Digital is significantly cheaper than Microsoft's more powerful Xbox One X, and is essentially a streamlined alternative to the Xbox One S. As far as their design, performance, and game libraries are concerned, the One S and the All-Digital are practically the same consoles.
 The main difference between them is that the All-Digital model doesn't have a disc drive, so it can't play games or movies from physical discs.

-If you're the kind of person who enjoys looking through their physical game collection to pick their next adventure or simply reminisce, then the All-Digital's minimalist approach probably won't suit you.
-If, however, you're looking to drop physical media from your life to go down a simpler—and potentially more convenient—route then it could hold some appeal.
+If you enjoy looking through their physical game collection to pick their next adventure, the All-Digital's minimalist approach probably won't suit you.
+If, however, you're looking to drop physical media from your life to go down a simpler, and potentially more convenient route, it could hold some appeal.

 Xbox One S All-Digital Edition: cut to the chase

 - What is it?
 Microsoft's disc-less version of the Xbox One S